Huddersfield taekwondo champion Aaliyah Powell off to World Championships

 The costs involved in competing internationally in taekwondo are considerable and as the Junior age category is not fully funded, the costs for international competitions and the World and Youth Olympic qualifiers are funded by the athletes themselves.

 Aaliyah is raising funds to help towards her costs.
-To help, go to: https:// www.gofundme.com/aaliyah039s-worldyouth- journey
+To help, go to: https://www.gofundme.com/aaliyah039s-worldyouth-journey